Nissan LEAF 3.ZERO e+ (2019)

 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Nissan LEAF e+ is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and £0 London Congestion Charge.
+The Nissan Leaf is only eligible for the Electric Vehicle Homecharge Scheme (EVHS) grant, but you will benefit from £0 year 1 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|